isomerpages/ncss-ssi/pages/training/certificate_prog/certificate-in-peer-support.md

 This module comprises of 10 days of classroom training and 100 hours of supervised practicum in a social service or healthcare agency.
 Learners who fulfil all the requirements for this module and are assessed to be competent will receive a Certificate of Achievement in Peer Support.

-### Pre-requisites

-Learners have to complete the ‘Preparatory Training for Potential Peer Support Specialist’ in order to qualify for this module.
+It is preferred that the learner has completed the module, ‘Preparatory Training for Potential Peer Support Specialist,’ by SSI which is the first module in the Peer Support Specialist Programme.

 ### Target Audience

-The target audience for the ‘Certificate in Peer Support’ is the same as the  **‘**Preparatory Training for Potential Peer Support Specialist.**’**
+The target audience for this module should be:
+-  Keen to build on their competencies in order to perform the role of a Peer Support Specialist.
+-  At least 21 years old.
+-  A Singapore Citizen or Singapore Permanent Resident.
+-  Have a diagnosed mental health condition that has stabilised.
+-  Willing to share their own lived experiences to support others in their recovery.
+-  Self-identifying as a present or former primary consumer of mental health services.

 ### Learning Outcomes